Meet Dr. Amanda Rentschler

 In the Community

-I am on the PTA at my daughter’s school and a member of the Mount Vernon Chamber of Commerce and currently sit on the Chamber Board of Directors.
+I am a member of the Mount Vernon Chamber of Commerce and currently sit on the Chamber Board of Directors.

-February is National Children's Dental Health Month and each year, some of our staff and I go to our local elementary schools to educate our youth on the importance of oral health.
+February is National Children's Dental Health Month and each year (except during Covid!), some of our staff and I go to our local elementary schools to educate our youth on the importance of oral health.
 The kids learn about "sugar bugs" and brushing and flossing and often are so proud to tell us how many teeth they've lost!
 I'm very excited to get back to this in 2023!

 I think a sense of community involves understanding each other’s strengths and weaknesses, and lifting each other up when needed.
 We can each use our strengths to elevate the quality of life of those around us, and getting to know our neighbors fosters a secure and close-knit community.